 What, Me Worry?

 Jerri knew she worried too much.
 She worried about her children.
 She worried about traveling.
 She even worried about worrying.
-"All my life people have called me a worrywart," says the Tennessee mother of two.
+"All my life people have called me a worrywart," says the mother of two.
 "I thought that was just the way I was."

 Fear, anxiety, and stress—such as that exhibited by Jerri—are all components of worry, but can you worry too much?
 Having awareness is one thing, but persistent doubts that never leave your mind are not.
 Over time, worries take their toll on your mind, body, and quality of life.

 Worry is typically defined in negative terms.
-However, some level is not only normal, but actually, is helpful.
+However, some level is not only normal, it is actually helpful.
 Worry is can be an alarm system and you need some to be alive and healthy.
 It may direct your thoughts and actions into a positive direction.
 There are times when worrying can help you solve, or even avoid, problems.
-But, when the alarm goes off for no reason or the level stays too high for too long problems may arise
+But, when the alarm goes off for no reason or the level stays too high for too long, problems may arise.

 The trick is to use your worry for the greater good.
 In other words, when worry strikes, deal with it head on, or move on and let it go.